LorenzoPiazza/HeraSDG-BigDataAnalyticsPipeline/README.md

 `helm list`
 Then you can choose to uninstall one of them with the command:
 `helm delete <release-name>`
-The command removes all the Kubernetes components associated with the chart and deletes the release, but don't delete the PVs and PVCs.
+The command removes all the Kubernetes components associated with the chart and deletes the release, but doesn't delete the PVs and PVCs.